Nail Technician School in Northern Virginia — AVI Career Training’s 150-Hour Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) Program

 Program Curriculum — What You’ll Learn

-AVI Nail Technology Program: 150 Clock Hours
+AVI Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) Program: 150 Clock Hours

 Virginia’s Board of Barbering and Cosmetology requires 150 clock hours of accredited training for nail technician licensure.
 AVI’s curriculum is built to fulfill every one of those hours with purpose — equipping you with both the practical skills clients pay for and the theoretical knowledge the state board tests.